-Mining Engineer in Arizona and California.
-Staunton was mill and mine superintendent at the Tombstone Mill & Mining Co., Charleston, Ariz. from 1885 to 1894, superintendent of the Congress (Ariz.)
-Gold Co.
-1894 to 1910.
-He was also general manager of the Tombstone Consolidated Mines Co.
-1901 to 1910; vice-president and general manager of the Imperial Copper Co., Silverbell, Ariz., and of the Arizona Southern Railroad Co. from 1903 to 1910; and held those positions in the Southern Arizona Smelting Co., Sasco, Ariz. during 1904 to 1910.
+William Field Staunton was a mining engineer in Arizona and California.
+Staunton worked as the mill and mine superintendent at the Tombstone Mill & Mining Co. in Charleston, AZ from 1885 to 1894, and as superintendent of the Congress Gold Co. in Arizona from 1894 to 1910.
+Staunton also served as general manager of the Tombstone Consolidated Mines Co. from 1901 to 1910; vice-president of the Imperial Copper Co. in Silverbell, AZ and of the Arizona Southern Railroad Co. from 1903 to 1910.
+He held the position of vice president for the Southern Arizona Smelting Co. in Sasco, AZ from 1904 to 1910.

-In 1910, in Los Angeles, he established a consulting practice to develop oil and copper properties in Arizona and California.
-In 1911 he became vice-president, treasurer, and later president of Calumet Oil Co., Los Angeles, and president of the Verde Central Mines, Inc., Jerome, Ariz.
+In 1910, he established a consulting practice in Los Angeles, CA to develop oil and copper properties in Arizona and California.
+In 1911 he became vice-president, treasurer, and later president of Calumet Oil Co., Los Angeles, and president of the Verde Central Mines, Inc., Jerome, AZ.